ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/plando_en.md

 # Archipelago Plando Guide
+This guide details the use of the plando modules available with Archipelago.
+This guide is intended for a more advanced user who has more in-depth knowledge of the randomizer they're playing as well as experience editing YAML files.
+This guide should take about 10 minutes to read.

 ## What is Plando?
 The purposes of randomizers is to randomize the items in a game to give a new experience.
 Plando takes this concept and changes it up by allowing you to plan out certain aspects of the game by placing certain items in certain locations, certain bosses in certain rooms, edit text for certain NPCs/signs, or even force certain region connections.
 Each of these options are going to be detailed separately as `item plando`, `boss plando`, `text plando`, and `connection plando`.
 Every game in archipelago supports item plando but the other plando options are only supported by certain games.
 Currently, Minecraft and LTTP both support connection plando, but only LTTP supports text and boss plando.

 ### Enabling Plando
 On the website plando will already be enabled.
-If you will be generating the game locally plando features must be enabled (opt-in).
-* To opt-in go to the archipelago installation (default: `C:\ProgramData\Archipelago`), open the host.yaml with a text editor and find the `plando_options` key.
+If you will be generating the game locally plando features must be enabled manually (opt-in).
+To opt-in go to the archipelago installation directory (default: `C:\ProgramData\Archipelago`), open the host.yaml with a text editor and find the `plando_options` key.
 The available plando modules can be enabled by adding them after this such as `plando_options: bosses, items, texts, connections`.

 ## Item Plando
 Item plando allows a player to place an item in a specific location or specific locations, place multiple items into a list of specific locations both in their own game or in another player's game. **Note that there's a very good chance that